-- 50% of variable remuneration is in instruments (25% in shares and 25% in share options) - Shareholding policy: maximum variable remuneration limited to 200% (over fixed remuneration) - 60% of variable remuneration is deferred over a 5-year period, with share and share options-based payments subject to a one year holding period after vesting
+- 50% of all variable remuneration is in instruments (Banco Santander S.A., shares and share options, and restricted stock units (RSUs) of PagoNxt, S.L. - Share retention policy: 3 years after delivery of shares, unless the director already holds 200% of their annual fixed remuneration in shares.
+And share options shall not be exercisable until one year after their delivery. - 60% of variable remuneration is deferred over a 5-year period with share and share optionbased payments subject to a one year holding period after vesting